aimadtakhtoukh/data-exercises/exercises/exercise_003_load_csv/README.md

-# Exercise 2 : Spark remote cluster
+# Exercise 3 : Load a CSV

 ### Setup

-We've added a docker-compose.yml file!
-You can run `docker compose up -d` to load a small Spark cluster, with a master and two workers.
-Once it's running, you can see the web UI at http://localhost:8080.
+We've added a data file : `data/food-price-index-march-2022-index-numbers-csv-tables.csv`, describing the evolution of the food price index, by months.

 ### Exercise